 Occupational therapists work with patients who are having difficulty with daily tasks.
-Changes in our health can affect our ability to complete these tasks.
+Health changes can affect our ability to complete these tasks.
 Occupational therapists aim to prevent functional decline and maintain a patient's ability to complete tasks that are important to them.

 Occupational therapists work to achieve patient goals by providing them with occupation-focused assessment and therapies.
-They teach patients other ways of doing things, arrange aids, equipment and modifications in the home and provide education and referrals to other services.
+They teach patient's other ways of doing things, arrange aids, equipment and modifications in the home and provide education and referrals to other services.